twpayne/chezmoi/docs/CONTRIBUTING.md

   `$DATE` should be the date of the build in RFC3339 format, e.g.
   `2019-11-23T18:29:25Z`.

-  `$BULIT_BY` should be a string indicating what mechanism was used to build the binary, e.g. `goreleaser`.
+  `$BUILT_BY` should be a string indicating what mechanism was used to build the binary, e.g. `goreleaser`.

 * Please enable cgo, if possible. chezmoi can be built and run without cgo, but